-I use coconut oil in baking, roasting, sautéing, and frying and I use coconut flour in a lot of recipes.
-But I’ve always wished I had more uses for shredded and flaked coconut.
-This recipe is one of my solutions to that and it is a great way to use the extra egg whites that are left over when I make hollandaise sauce.
+I use coconut a lot in cooking.
+The oil is great for baking, roasting, sautéing, and frying.
+And I substitute coconut flour for traditional wheat flour in a lot of recipes.
+But I’ve always wished I had more uses for flaked and shredded coconut.

 Coconut Macaroons Recipe

-- In a separate bowl mix together maple syrup or honey, vanilla, coconut, melted coconut oil or butter, and maca if using.
+- In a separate large bowl mix together the honey or maple syrup, vanilla, coconut flakes, melted coconut oil or butter, and maca.

-- Let the mixture rest in the refrigerator for 30 minutes so that the coconut can soak up the mixture.
+- Let the mixture rest in the refrigerator for 30 minutes so the coconut can soak up the liquid.

 - Preheat the oven to 350°F.

-- Bake for 8-12 minutes until just starting to brown.
+- Bake for 8-12 minutes on the lined baking sheet until just starting to brown.